 It’s easy to build your own garden supports; all it takes is a few YouTube searches and a trip to the hardware store.
 Cattle panels are one simple, affordable and versatile option to create a vertical garden.
 Check out our blog for more details and instructions on how cattle panels can be used to build five different trellises with minimal work.

 But if DIY isn’t your thing—or if time is a scarce resource—you can find plenty of prefab options for purchase at any nursery, home-improvement store or your local IFA Country Store.

 As the winter fades and the days grow lighter, I find myself pouring over bright, colorful seed catalogs just like I did as a kid.
 Only this time, I’m planning a garden for my own child, with lots of extra snow peas so we can sit together and eat them straight off the vine.

 Our associates are passionate about gardening, and family.

 Your local IFA Country Store has the tools and plants you need to help make your kid's garden special.
 While you're there, we're happy to answer any questions or help you solve any garden problem, big or little.

-Information for this article was provided by Marvin Potter, Live Plant Category Manager; Brenda Christopherson, Garden Center Manager, Ogden IFA Country Store; and Emily Newhouse, Marketing.
+Information for this article was provided by Marvin Potter, Live Plant Category Manager; Brenda Christopherson, Garden Center Manager, Ogden IFA Country Store.